basel-maher/DO_project/README.md

-# DO_project
+# Bone Strength in the Diversity Outbred

-Do project code and analyses
+Project code and analyses

 Go to [doc/analysis_pipeline.md](/doc/analysis_pipeline.md) for the analysis pipeline.